esrashad/NYC-Green-Taxi-Data-Analysis-with-Azure-Synapse-Analytics/README.md

    -  Summarize/Aggregate data
    -  Apply some transforms

-   3- Data Virsulaisation (Bronze Layer):
+   3- Data Virtualisation (Bronze Layer):

   Combine data from multible sources at query time without having to write complex pipelines to load the data.